WalletConnect/walletconnect-docs/docs/specs/servers/cast/cast-server-api.md

 ## Register

-Registers an account and push subscription symmetric key
+Registers an account and push subscription symmetric key. `subscriptionAuth` must be attached in the request so the Cast server can verify if wallet proved ownership of an address.

 `POST /:project_id/register`